khafsmk/appc/README.md

-# appc
+# Appc

-App generation template
+A service template with code generation